ChristineCao/WebLinksApp/README.md

 Constants.java      (to hold constants)

-I created the two files for unit tests by using junit 3.8.1
+There are two Java files for unit tests by using junit 3.8.1

 AppTest.java